agorakit/documentation/docs/en/upgrade.md

     Beware that the script will migrate your database without asking for confirmation.
 Always make a backup of the database just in case something goes wrong.

-## Proceed with the update manually
+## Option 2 : Proceed with the update manually
 You can at anytime do this to update your install :

 ```